 4D Infrastructure is a boutique asset manager investing in listed infrastructure companies across all four corners of the globe.
-Our investment objective is to identify quality infrastructure companies, trading at or below fair value with sustainable, growing earnings combined with sustainable, growing dividends.
-The 4D Emerging Markets Infrastructure Fund aims to outperform the OECD G20 Inflation Index + 8% p.a. over the medium to long term (before fees).
+Our investment objective is to identify quality infrastructure companies that are trading below fair value and have sustainable, growing earnings combined with sustainable, growing dividends.
+The 4D Global Infrastructure Fund (AUD Hedged) aims to outperform the OECD G7 Inflation Index + 5.5% p.a. over the medium to long term (before fees) while mitigating the impact of currency by hedging foreign currency exposure.